Organisation of African Unity: Criticism and praise

 The OAU did play a pivotal role in eradicating colonialism and white minority rule in Africa.
 It gave weapons, training and military bases to rebel groups fighting white minority and colonial rule.
 Groups such as the ANC and PAC, fighting apartheid, and ZANU and ZAPU, fighting to topple the government of Rhodesia, were aided in their endeavours by the OAU.
 African harbours were closed to the South African government, and South African aircraft were prohibited from flying over the rest of the continent.
 The UN was convinced by the OAU to expel South Africa from bodies such as the World Health Organization.

 The OAU also worked with the UN to ease refugee problems.
 It set up the African Development Bank for economic projects intended to make Africa financially stronger.
 Although all African countries eventually won their independence, it remained difficult for them to become totally independent of their former colonisers.
 There was often continued reliance on the former colonial powers for economic aid, which often came with strings attached: loans had to be paid back at high interest-rates, and goods had to be sold to the aiders at low rates.

 The US and Soviet Union intervened in post-colonial Africa in pursuit of their own objectives.
 Help was sometimes provided in the form of technology and aid-workers.
-Despite the fight to keep "Westerners" (colonialists) out of African affairs, the OAU has failed to achieve to meet goals set up to advocate African affairs.
-The Organisation still heavily depends on Western help (military and economic) to intervene in African affairs, despite African leaders' displeasure at dealing with the international community, especially Western countries.
+Despite the goodwill and best intentions, the OAU consistently failed at its stated goal - that of the fight to keep "Westerners" (colonialists) out of, and only focus upon, African affairs.
+The Organisation still heavily depended on Western help (military and economic) to intervene in African affairs, despite African leaders' displeasure at dealing with the international community, especially Western countries.